dapr/python-sdk/daprdocs/content/en/python-sdk-docs/python-actor.md

 ### Usage and Limitations

-**The `_on_activate` method will not be called automatically the way it is when Dapr initializes a new Actor instance.
+**To allow for more fine-grained control, the `_on_activate` method will not be called automatically the way it is when Dapr initializes a new Actor instance.
 You should call it manually as needed as part of your tests.**

 The `__init__`, `register_timer`, `unregister_timer`, `register_reminder`, `unregister_reminder` methods are all overwritten by the MockActor class that gets applied as a mixin via `create_mock_actor`.
 If your actor itself overwrites these methods, those modifications will themselves be overwritten and the actor will likely not behave as you expect.